Samuel-Makinde/SACCOM-FRONTEND-PROJECT/saccom/src/component/Context/RAEDME.md

 ## Context Api

-All reuseable logic are define here
+All reuseable logics are define here
+All reuseable logics are export through `value` present in the `ProductContext.Provider`